prOttonicFusion/parallel-genetic-optimization/README.md

 from within the ``src/`` directory.

 ## Running
-The compiled program is exectuted by running
+The compiled program is exectuted from the ``run/`` directory by running
 ```
+../src/tsp_ga <coordinate-file> <Niterations> [toScreenInt] [toFileInt]
 ```
-in the ``run/`` directory.
+where ``<coordinate-file>`` is the xyz-file containing the city coordinates and  ``<Niterations>`` should be the total number of generations to use in the calculation.
+The two last and optional parameters specify the frequency of writing data to the screen and output file, respectively.
+The default value of 1 means data is printed every iteration, while 0 would mean no data output.

 The results can be visualized using the attached Python script, executed as
 ```
-python3 plotRoute.py
+python3 plotRoute.py <coordinate-file>
 ```